 Do you know anyone who isn’t busy?
 In fact, don’t we all wear that “badge of busy” all too frequently?
-In today’s always-on culture, pretty much everyone needs to do more with less, get great results and balance career, projects and family.
+In today’s always-on culture, pretty much everyone needs to do more with less, get great results and balance multiple projects.
+That’s why it can feel counter-intuitive to narrow your focus at work.
+But sharper focus is the most direct path to higher impact.

 Going through life “crazy busy” might feel like high social status or that your time and attention are highly valued.
 But busy does not equal productive.
-Often a lack of clear priorities leads to the busyness trap and results that are less than desired.
+Often a lack of clear priorities and focus at work leads to the busyness trap and results that are less than desired.

 Do these sound familiar?